Introduction

 Exercise

-Use mathematical induction for the following exercise.
+Use mathematical induction for the following exercise.- Prove that

 Example 7